bdotu/bdotu.github.io/about.md

 Hello.

 Welcome to my personal website.
 My name is Bright; and I enjoy reading, coding, writing, video games, movies, and learning new things.
-That's about all I can think of whenever I encounter an *about me*.
-Anything else feels indulgent and a little unnecessary.
-If you care to find out more about me, feel free to email me and I will respond to the best of my abilities.
+Saying anything else seems indulgent and a little unnecessary.
+Feel free to email me if you care to know more about me.
+I will do my best to respond.

 On the quote above, it is a way of keeping myself accountable.
-In my mind, if people are reading it and thinking I live by it, then surely, it is but my responsibility to abide by it.
+I put it there for people to read.
+And because of that, I feel obligated to abide by it.
 The quote is how I strive to live my life.

 I'm always open for a chat about anything and everything. <a href="mailto:{{ site.myemail }}" id="email">Email me</a>.